How It Works

 The Core Principle

 Most automation strategies fail because they add more tools, more exceptions, and more hidden handoffs than the operator can actually monitor.
 The Subtractive Triad inverts that instinct.
-Remove what does not belong first, then govern the workflow that remains.
+Remove what does not belong first, then control the workflow that remains: records, actions, judgment states, and receipts.

 One principle applied at three scales so the workflow gets simpler before it gets faster.